learn-co-curriculum/phase-3-hashketball/README.md

 end
 ```

-At every place Ruby sees `binding.pry` it will stop execution.
-While the
+At every place Ruby sees `binding.pry`, it will stop the program's execution.
-program is stopped, you can print out variables that are in scope.
-At the first
+While the program is stopped, you can print out variables that are in scope.
+At
-`binding.pry` in the example above, you can type in `location` or `team_data`
+the first `binding.pry` in the example above, you can type in `location` or
-and have those values printed out by `pry`.
-When you're done at the binding,
+`team_data` and have those values printed out by `pry`.
+When you're done at the
-type `exit` and the code will resume running.
-If you're all done with a given
+binding, type `exit` and the code will resume running.
+If you're all done with
-`pry` session `exit-program` will close Pry and return you to the command-line.
+a given `pry` session `exit-program` will close Pry and return you to the
+command-line.

 Again, the best way to avoid needing Pry is to follow the process and only add
 code by small increments.
 But, sometimes, when all else fails, a `binding.pry`